-I first started by sketching out each screen in the app with pencil and paper.
+I first started by sketching screens with pencil and paper.
 Then, I used Balsamiq to digitize the wireframes.
-Then, I linked various screens within Balsamiq to create a prototype.
+Next, I linked various screens within Balsamiq to create a low fidelity prototype.
 I tested the low-fi prototype with three potential users and implemented various changes listed in the Key Takeaways section below.
-Download this file to engage with the low fidelity prototype; the app includes tooltips that will appear on a user’s first interaction with certain areas of the app, so follow this flow to best understand the user experience:
+Download this file to engage with the low fidelity prototype.
+The app includes tooltips that will appear on a user’s first interaction with certain areas of the app, so follow this flow to explore the optimal first-time user experience:

 Single card spread

 Three card spread

 Five card spread